-- Determining archival value and final disposition of provincial government records based on their enduring evidentiary, legal and historical values to the government and the public. - Managing, organizing and implementing transfer or repatriation of records. - 2.
-Provides intellectual and physical control of and access to archival holdings by conducting original research and documenting the contents and context of archival records (arrangement and description), ultimately creating descriptive systems and tools that comply with national and provincial standards. - Determining and implementing appropriate arrangement and storage strategies based on accepted principles, standards and methodology of modern archival science. - Ensuring intellectual, administrative and physical control of and access to archival holdings by analysing, researching, identifying, documenting and describing their contents and context. - Implementing practices to respect diversity, inclusion and empowerment in accordance with the principles of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), the Truth and Reconciliation Commission's (TRC) Calls to Action, the B.C.
+- 1. Coordinates evaluation, selection and acquisition of government and non-government records of enduring value to the province by: - Accessioning, physically processing and describing archival records in accordance with professional standards. - Appraising, inventorying and reviewing non-government records in the custody of the BC Archives and recommending retention, transfer, repatriation or destruction. - Managing, organizing and implementing transfer or repatriation of records. - 2.
+Provides intellectual and physical control of and access to archival holdings by conducting original research and documenting the contents and context of archival records (arrangement and description), ultimately creating descriptive systems and tools that comply with national and provincial standards. - Determining and implementing appropriate arrangement and storage strategies based on accepted principles, standards and methodology of modern archival science.

+- Ensuring intellectual, administrative and physical control of and access to archival holdings by analysing, researching, identifying, documenting and describing their contents and context. - Implementing practices to respect diversity, inclusion and empowerment in accordance with the principles of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), the Truth and Reconciliation Commission's (TRC) Calls to Action, the B.C.
 Declaration on the Rights of Indigenous Peoples Act (DRIPA) and the Reconciliation Framework for Canadian Archives. - 3.
-Provides specialized reference and information services in a variety of disciplines to a wide and diverse community of users and offers expert advice and other services to staff, colleagues, researchers and government employees: - Leading and coordinating orientation to a complex system of automated and traditional access tools such as catalogues, indexes and finding aids. - Providing expert advice to public, government and corporate clientele on Freedom of Information policy and access procedures and on policy and access procedures in accordance with other legislation (e.g. Youth Criminal Justice Act) and BC court record access policies. - Evaluating, responding to and managing complex enquiries through analysis of archival and other resources, detailed original research and preparing an appropriate response. - Providing expert advice about technical, conservation, access and copyright requirements to government, academic, corporate and private clientele. - Providing expert advice on collections, interpretation of material and other topics based on specialized subject and technical knowledge. - Initiating, researching, developing, writing and maintaining user guides and brochures to assist with traditional and automated tools.
+Provides specialized reference and information services in a variety of disciplines to a wide and diverse community of users and offers expert advice and other services to staff, colleagues, researchers and government employees: - Coordinating orientation to a complex system of automated and traditional access tools such as catalogues, indexes and finding aids. - Providing expert advice to public, government and corporate clientele on Freedom of Information policy and access procedures and on policy and access procedures in accordance with other legislation (e.g. Youth Criminal Justice Act) and BC court record access policies. - Evaluating, responding to and managing public enquiries through analysis of archival and other resources, detailed original research and preparing an appropriate response. - Providing expert advice about technical, conservation, access and copyright requirements to government, academic, corporate and private clientele. - Providing expert advice on collections, interpretation of material and other topics based on specialized subject and technical knowledge. - Initiating, researching, developing, writing and maintaining user guides and brochures to assist with traditional and automated tools.
 Developing, implementing and managing print and web-based reference information resources and tools as well as instructional resources. - 4.
 Participates in ongoing and special projects, supervision and training by: - Recruiting, training and supervising volunteers.
-Identifying and organizing projects suitable for volunteers, ensuring compliance with the Public Service Act, the RBCM Corporation Act and Royal BC Museum policies and procedures. - Participating in community engagement activities both on and off site. - Developing and participating in programs and outreach activities, both virtual and in-person, covering a variety of topics and audiences.
+Identifying and organizing projects suitable for volunteers, ensuring compliance with the Public Service Act, the RBCM Corporation Act and Royal BC Museum policies and procedures. - Participating in community engagement activities both on and off site. - Developing and participating in programs and outreach activities, both virtual and in-person, covering a variety of topics and audiences. - Participating in cross-departmental projects to provide archival knowledge and perspective.